Vietnam.vn - Nền tảng quảng bá Việt Nam

 In 2024, China will have 10 mineral mine acquisitions worth more than $100 million in other countries, the highest level since 2013, according to S&P analysis and Mergermarket data.

-Another study by the Griffith Asia Institute also found that China's investment and construction activities in the overseas mining sector were the strongest last year.
+Another study by the Griffith Asia Institute also found that China's investment and construction activities in the overseas mining sector were at their strongest last year.

 China is the world's largest consumer of most minerals.
 Its mining companies have a long history of investing abroad.

-Experts say China's surge in overseas mine acquisitions partly reflects its efforts to stay ahead of the curve amid volatile geopolitical conditions.
+Experts say China's surge in overseas mine acquisitions partly reflects the country's efforts to stay ahead of the curve amid volatile geopolitical conditions.

 The trend of increasing mergers and acquisitions (M&A) has been maintained since the beginning of this year.
 Chinese mining company Zijin Mining recently said it plans to buy a gold mine in Kazakhstan for $1.2 billion.